Travelling in Bangladesh: survival of the fittest

 There is a bed with a thin, ugly, dirty mattress.
 There is an old, dusty, smelly wooden bedside table with a dirty ashtray on it.
 No sheets on the bed- just a pile of old, grey blankets.

 The floor is made of stone, and hasn't been swept after the last guest- or possibly not ever.
-The bathroom stinks, has no ventilation, a cold stone-floor, a toilet (un-flushable), a tap with a broken, red bucket underneath it, catching the brownish drops pouring out of the rusty tap.
-There is a broken, dirty sink, and a cracked mirror where my face is only partly visible.
+The bathroom stinks, has no ventilation, a cold stone floor, a toilet (unflushable), a tap with a broken red bucket underneath it, catching the brownish drops pouring out of the rusty tap.
+There is a broken, dirty sink, and a cracked mirror hanging above it on a rusty nail, where my face is only partly visible.

-A tiny, narrow corridor of about two meters, after the bathroom, leads to a "window"- a windowframe, with broken shutters- and the view is: the opposite neighbours' kitchen-"window".
+A tiny, narrow corridor of about two meters, after the bathroom, leads to a "window"- a window frame, with broken shutters- and the view is: the opposite neighbours' kitchen "window."
 And cables.
 Thick, unruly cables, tied together in chaotic patterns, supplying this part of Dhaka with its sporadic electricity.
-There is possibly half a metre between the two buildings- no air comes through the narrow, dark lane.
-The room reminds me of a prison-cell.
-But little did I know, that soon it would turn into my refuge, my sanctuary, from the craziness of Dhaka.
+There is possibly half a metre between the two buildings and no air comes through the narrow, dark lane.
+The room reminds me of a prison cell.
+But little did I know, that soon this horrible room would turn into my refuge, my sanctuary, from the craziness of Dhaka.

 My first evening in Dhaka was a complete shock.
 I don't know what I had expected.
 Maybe friendly, open people, inviting me inside their little houses for chai?
 People calling out their goods on the streets, children asking me my name?
 Sure.
 Right.

 Dhaka was hard, chaotic, rough.
 People were focused, and the movements were quick, determined.

 No chilled out tropical vibes at all.
 This was a serious survival-of-the-fittest-race.